European Social Inclusion Initiative

 Children growing up in low-income families are less likely to thrive in school, find employment, and earn high incomes as adults.
 In Europe, this opportunity gap is particularly stark for children from immigrant backgrounds, who are twice as likely to grow up in poverty as children with native-born parents.
 They are also at greater risk of dropping out of school or vocational training programs, and more exposed to unemployment than youth with native-born parents.
 Migrants face specific barriers to integration – including linguistic, cultural, and administrative barriers – and may thus require targeted programs designed to meet their needs.
 Despite considerable financial means being dedicated to social programs that promote better inclusion, there remains little rigorous evidence of which programs and policies work best, and why.

-We analyzed over 2,100 articles focusing on three areas that are today promoted as important levers for social inclusion: education for disadvantaged children, skills for transition from school to work, and migrant integration.
+We conducted a literature review of over 2,100 articles focusing on three areas that are today promoted as important levers for social inclusion: education for disadvantaged children, skills for transition from school to work, and migrant integration.
 The results suggest there is a large evidence gap in migrants’ inclusion.

 To bridge this knowledge gap, J-PAL Europe is launching the European Social Inclusion Initiative.